SimplyChark/book/chapters/1.typ

 There are many indicators we may use for evidence to verify recognition.
 There can be changes in one's appearance, speech, and thinking in general.
 Recognition can be decoded by acknowledging a subtle awareness now present, even if in the background.
+Typically, beings immediately apprehend this recognition.
+Without proper guidance, that apprehension may significantly delay familiarization.
-Beings typically immediately apprehend this recognition, and without guidance could delay familiarization for a significant time.
-"Apprehend" means we're not leaving it alone as naked awareness but we form concepts, tell stories about awareness, and lay claim to awareness as typical patterned tendencies get mingled in.
+"Apprehend" means we're not leaving it alone as naked awareness, but that we form concepts, tell stories about awareness, and lay claim to awareness as our typical patterened tendencies get mingled in.
 This is why we have a second phase, which is to familiarize with the recognition.

 The togal aspect